Copper Cable with HDSL:

 usersthroughout the campus.

-Video conferencing/distance learning-enabling multiple video hook-ups, allowing a subject at
+Video conferencing/distance learning-enabling multiple video hook-ups, allowing a subject

 one site to be seen and to interact with people at various distributed sites.